 Licensee Liability for Damage to Facility or Site.
 Licensee, its agents, employees, assigns, and Licensees shall be liable for any damages caused to the Judicial Council’s Facility or the Site arising from Licensee’s use thereof.

 Prevailing Wage.
-For construction and installation of the System, Licensee and its Licensees and subcontractor(s) shall pay the rate of wages for regular, overtime, and holiday work plus employer payments for all benefits generally prevailing in the locality in which the work is to be performed, as determined by the State Department of Industrial Relations.
+For construction and installation of the System, Licensee and its subcontractor(s) shall pay the rate of wages for regular, overtime, and holiday work plus employer payments for all benefits generally prevailing in the locality in which the work is to be performed, as determined by the State Department of Industrial Relations.
 This requirement shall include all crafts, classifications, or types of workmen used at the Licensed Area at the point of delivery of Licensee, or Licensee’s subcontractor(s), for the assembly and installation of the System including the materials at the Licensed Area under this SLA.
 Licensee shall comply with all Applicable Laws governing the payment of prevailing wage as identified in the California Labor Code and Applicable Laws.
 Licensee shall certify that it will comply with Applicable Laws related to prevailing wage using the form attached hereto as Exhibit G. Licensee shall require that all contracts for construction let pursuant to this License shall incorporate the prevailing wage provisions set forth in Exhibit H.

 Operations and Maintenance.
 Licensee shall operate and maintain the System, or shall cause the System to be operated and maintained, in a commercially reasonable manner throughout the Term in accordance with all of the provisions herein.
 Licensee warrants that all of its operating and maintenance personnel will be adequately qualified and trained throughout the Term.
 If the System is roof-mounted, Licensee shall, at its sole cost and expense, examine and perform repairs to the reasonable satisfaction of Judicial Council to ensure that the warranty for the roof is not invalidated and to ensure that the roof remains watertight.
 The cost of capital repairs and replacements are included within the Rent under the Lease and are to be made solely at Licensee’s cost and expense, not as an O&M Service or Non-Standard System Repair.
 Licensee shall also be responsible for any maintenance and repairs to the Licensed Area if such maintenance and repairs are necessary as a result of Licensee’s use.